Dr Alan McCue

 Biography

 I recieved both my undergraduate and postgraduate degrees from the University of Aberdeen.
-I am heavily involved in the Department of Chemistry's undergraduate and postgraduate teaching programmes and am partly responsible for our MSc in 'Advanced Energy Materials'.
+I am heavily involved in the Department of Chemistry's undergraduate and postgraduate teaching and am the programme director our MSc in 'Chemistry for Sustainable Energy'.
 My research interests lie in the field of heterogeneous catalysis, with a particular emphasis on how activity and selectivity of hydrogenation catalysts (typically supported metals) can be manipulated by careful design.
 I also enjoy outreach work.

 Qualifications